There's no denying the raw power of social media.

 In 2013, 78% of teens had cell phones.
 Per Pew Research, that number jumped to 95% just five years later.

-Cell phones are ubiquitous, and they're staying power is truth.
+Cell phones are ubiquitous, and their staying power is truth.

-Instead of using our own social media accounts to complain about the problem, it's time we reframe it altogether.
+Instead of using our own social media accounts to complain about the problem, it's time we reframe it all together.

 So how do we do that?